vmware-archive/pcf-pipelines/README.md

 See [operations](operations) for more examples of operations.

+## Deploying and Managing Multiple Pipelines

+There is an experimental tool which you may find helpful for deploying and managing multiple customized pipelines all at once, called [PCF Pipelines Maestro](https://github.com/pivotalservices/pcf-pipelines-maestro).
+It uses a single pipeline to generate multiple pipelines for as many PCF foundations as you need.

 ## Pipeline Compatibility Across PCF Versions

 Our goal is to at least support the latest version of PCF with these pipelines.
 Currently there is no assurance of backwards compatibility, however we do keep past releases of the pipelines to ensure there is at least one version of the pipelines that would work with an older version of PCF.